 Geofence areas helps you plan more organized routes by setting virtual boundaries—called geofence areas—on a map.
 This is especially useful for fleets with area-based operations.

-In Detrack, you can create geofence areas which can be tagged to specific vehicles to specific geofence areas.
+In Detrack, you can create geofence areas which can be tagged to specific vehicles.
 Jobs will then automatically be assigned to a geofence area based on their location (latitude and longitude).

-By ensuring that jobs are matched with the right vehicles based on their assigned geofence areas, you can improve your route efficiency and avoid unnecessary cross-geofence travel
+By ensuring that jobs are matched with the right vehicles based on their assigned geofence areas, you can improve your driver's route efficiency and avoid unnecessary cross-geofence travel.

 1. Creating a Geofence Area